Course Maps (The half marathon course is USATF certified.)

 Is there a sports drink at the aid stations?

-Yes, we have water and Tailwind Nutrition.
+Yes, we have water and Gatorade.
 No oral medication will be available on the course.
 Aid Stations will not be equipped with Tylenol, Advil, allergy medicine, etc.

 There are designated parking lots at the top of the Bagnell Dam Strip.
 Please arrive around 6:30 so we can get you parked and to the start line in plenty of time.
 We will have traffic directors to make parking smooth and quick!
 Parking information and details will be available at Packet Pick-up as well.
 There will be only ONE way to enter onto Bagnell Dam Blvd so please plan accordingly for time.
 From the finish line, runners will be transported to the start line.